-The curriculum for the new degree in Criminal Justice has been designed with a common core as the first year of the course work providing interdisciplinary education critical for law enforcement students.
+The curriculum for the degree in Criminal Justice is designed with a common core as the first year of the course work providing interdisciplinary education critical for law enforcement students.

-The curriculum has been designed to incorporate industry standard certificates and to maximize transfer options for students into bachelor’s degree programs.
-Students have the ability to attend the Ohio Peace Officer Training Academy in the fourth semester.
-This is only an option and is not require, but most students on this degree track will attend.
+The curriculum is designed to incorporate industry standard certificates and maximize transfer options for students into bachelor’s degree programs.
+Students may choose to attend the Ohio Peace Officer Training Academy in the fourth semester.
+This is only an option and is not required, but most students on this degree track choose to attend.

 *Dependent on passing state test